space-sh/space/doc/space.md

        wrapper function.
        If a function refers to another function using SPACE_FN then the function body is evaluated giving the opportunity to manipulate environment variables.
-       The wrappers are evaluated from outermost to innermost, then the actual CMD's SPACE_ENV's are evaluated, so that wrappers could have a way of affecting those variables.
+       The wrappers are evaluated from outermost to innermost, then the actual RUN's SPACE_ENV's are evaluated, so that wrappers could have a way of affecting those variables.

+  * `SPACE_WRAPARGS`:

 ## NOTES
 **Space** is made to work with Bash version 3.2 and later.